ramonsuarez/ramonsuarez.github.io/content/post/webmission-the-belgians-are-coming.md

 status: publish
 permalink: /webmission-the-belgians-are-coming
 author: '@ramonsuarez'
 excerpt: 'Webmission: The Belgians Are Coming!
-What is a WebmissionA Webmission is a delegation of Belgian Web, Tech &amp; Mobile entrepreneurs that travel abroad to promote their companies and to network, taking advantage of an international Internet/Tech even...'
+What is a WebmissionA Webmission is a delegation of Belgian Web, Tech & Mobile entrepreneurs that travel abroad to promote their companies and to network, taking advantage of an international Internet/Tech even...'
 type: post
 id: 70
 categories: